Journal of Animal Ecology

 Journal of Animal Ecology publishes the best animal ecology research that develops, tests and advances broad ecological principles.

 Established in 1932 by the British Ecological Society (BES), Journal of Animal Ecology has subsequently become the leading journal for original research in animal ecology.
-It is the journal’s aim to publish articles detailing novel and important work that will hopefully challenge the way animal ecologists think.
+It is the journal’s aim to publish articles detailing novel and important work that develops, tests and advances broad ecological principles and that will hopefully challenge the way animal ecologists think.
 This covers topics including: behavioural ecology, climate ecology, community ecology, demography, ecosystems, evolutionary ecology, life histories, macroecology, molecular ecology, parasite and disease ecology, physiological ecology, population ecology, spatial ecology, and trophic interactions.

-Published six times a year, the journal offers a rapid review process (average time from submission to first decision is 35 days) and no page charges for authors.
-With an Impact Factor of 4.726, Journal of Animal Ecology is a respected and established publication catering for up-and-coming as well as eminent authors and researchers of ecology.
+Published six times a year, the journal offers a rapid review process and no page charges for authors.
+Journal of Animal Ecology is a respected and established publication catering for up-and-coming as well as eminent authors and researchers of ecology.

 For more information, including submission guidelines, please visit the journal’s website: www.journalofanimalecology.org